araknast/bird-dung-crab-spider/readme.md

       should happen after the spider has stopped.

 # Gotchas
-- When parsing a page, only the first 3000 unique words will be processed
+- When parsing a page, only the first 5000  words will be processed
 - Pages that are not crawled but are linked to other pages will still count towards their referrers `nl:` and will also get an `r:` entry.
+They will not get an inverted index entry.
 - The spider will break if the blackist is empty, just blacklist example.com or something if you don't want a blacklist.
 - This spider makes a lot of requests very quickly, if you have a weak